john-smilga/react-testing-course/03-tdd-focus-flow-project/02-focus-flow-final/README.md

 2. Create helper functions:

-   - Define a function to get commonly used elements (e.g., `getElements`)
+   - Define a function to get commonly used elements (e.g., `getFormElements`)

 3. Set up the test suite: